British forests face threat from ash blight

 A walk through the woods of England's East Anglian flatlands at the peak of their autumnal bloom, gives little inkling of the impending peril.

-Oak, hornbeam, cherry birch and field maple compete with ash for the meager morning sunlight.
+Oak, hornbeam, cherry birch and field maple compete with ash for the meagre morning sunlight.

 Look closely enough, though, at the spindly ash saplings and there are the tell-tale withered and blackened leaves, yellowing bark and the emaciated trunk of a diseased tree in its early death throes.